 German Riesling reaches an average price point of £6.47, ahead of the average bottle price of £4.90, according to Nielsen MAT figures to the end of June 2012.
 Its Riesling wines also have 57% of the overall Riesling market here, up 9 percentage points on 2011.

-The generic body unveiled its marketing plans for the UK for 2013 which will focus on Riesling and Pinot Noir.
+The generic body unveiled its marketing plans for the UK which will focus on Riesling and Pinot Noir.
 It has recruited three “Riesling Revivalists” to spread the word on the variety.
 Writers Anne Krebiehl and Matt Walls and lawyer-turned-sommelier Alex Down will “evangelise” about the variety to consumers.

 It will launch a Dragon’s Den-style competition called “Get it on” where winemakers pitch their UK-specific German wines to trade experts with prizes including listings and financial support from Wines of Germany on offer.